Islington: Market gardens and entertainments

 In the 17th and 18th centuries the availability of water made Islington a good place for growing vegetables to feed London.
 The manor became a popular excursion destination for Londoners, attracted to the area by its rural feel.
 Many public houses were therefore built to serve the needs of both the excursionists and travellers on the turnpike.
 By 1716, there were 56 ale-house keepers in Upper Street, also offering pleasure and tea gardens, and activities such as archery, skittle alleys and bowling.
 By the 18th century, music and dancing were offered, together with billiards, firework displays and balloon ascents.
 The King's Head Tavern, now a Victorian building with a theatre, has remained on the same site, opposite the parish church, since 1543.
 The founder of the theatre, Dan Crawford, who died in 2005, disagreed with the introduction of decimal coinage.
 For twenty-plus years after decimalisation (on 15 February 1971), the bar continued to show prices and charge for drinks in pre-decimalisation currency.

 By the 19th century many music halls and theatres were established around Islington Green.
-One such was Collins' Music Hall, the remains of which are now partly incorporated into a bookshop.
+One such was Collins's Music Hall, the remains of which are now partly incorporated into a bookshop.
 The remainder of the Hall has been redeveloped into a new theatre, with its entrance at the bottom of Essex Road.
 It stood on the site of the Landsdowne Tavern, where the landlord had built an entertainment room for customers who wanted to sing (and later for professional entertainers).
 It was founded in 1862 by Samuel Thomas Collins Vagg and by 1897 had become a 1,800-seat theatre with 10 bars.
 The theatre suffered damage in a fire in 1958 and has not reopened.
 Between 92 and 162 acts were put on each evening and performers who started there included Marie Lloyd, George Robey, Harry Lauder, Harry Tate, George Formby, Vesta Tilley, Tommy Trinder, Gracie Fields, Tommy Handley and Norman Wisdom.